Philliec459/Altair-used-to-Select-Samples-from-Poro-Perm-Cross-Plot-to-Display-the-respective-Pc-Curves/README.md

 Again, this equation gives us the mode of the pore system in microns, and we normally only calculate the mode for the largest pore system in the sample.

-## Altair Interactivity starts with the Porosity vs. Permeability Cross Plot:
-### Porosity vs. Permeability Cross Plots showing PRT and Mode of PTD:
-The following code is used to display the Porosity vs. Permeability Cross Plots for our data.
-The first Cross Plot on the left shows Clerke's PRTs on the z color axis.
-The Cross Plot on the right shows the mode of the Pore Throat Distribution (PTD) on the z color axis.
-We also show a bar chart of the log10 of the Mode of the PTD for each PRT.